seanpmaxwell/jet-schema/README.md

 }
 ```

-### Recommended Parent Settings <a name="recommended-parent-settings"></a>
+### Recommended Globals Settings <a name="recommended-global-settings"></a>
-I highly recommend you set these default values for each of your basic primitive validator functions, unless of course your application has some other specific need.
+I highly recommend you set these default values for each of your basic primitive validator-functions, unless of course your application has some other specific need:
 ```typescript
 import { isNum, isStr, isBool } from 'util/validators.ts';